joanpablo/reactive_forms/README.md

 ## Focus flow between Text Fields

-Another example is when you have a form with several text fields and each time the user completes edition in one field you wnat to request next focus field using the keyboard actions:
+Another example is when you have a form with several text fields and each time the user completes edition in one field you want to request next focus field using the keyboard actions:

 ```dart
 final form = fb.group({